anttiviljami/blog/content/posts/2020-05-21-/index.md

 Access to great resources, community, and good overall developer experience are the defining factor in getting productive quick.
 Picking a popular framework or library, be it [**Django**](https://www.djangoproject.com/), [**React**](https://reactjs.org/), [**Rails**](https://rubyonrails.org/) or [**Unity**](https://unity.com/) is in my opinion the best thing a beginner can do to start on a path of learning to code.

 For someone getting into any kind of programming today, I would start by asking them what kind of things they wish to build and then help them pick out a framework or library built for that purpose.
 Starting with a popular framework in the age of YouTube and online lectures, finding great (and free) online courses and tutorials shouldn't be an issue.

+Learning different languages and paradigms, and especially learning about the quirks and features of your language of choice is definitely very useful and can make a huge difference to your productivity, but it's definitely not among the first things we should consider when helping someone get into programming.